Exhibitions Intern for the Vishniac Archive

 Schedule: 2–3 days/week, 10 am–6 pm

-Dates Required: At least three months, beginning in January 2014
+Dates Required: At least three months, beginning fall 2014

 Supervisor's Title: Curatorial Assistant, Vishniac Archive